 Can we have an exam review sheet?
-I have found it much more effective to highlight topics as a preface for each slide set with a "Learning Objectives" slide, so that you are aware of important learning goals prior to me going over them.
+I may at my option.
+However, I have found it much more effective to highlight topics as a preface for each slide set with a "Learning Objectives" slide, so that you are aware of important learning goals prior to me going over them.